 Rio de Janeiro, Brazil

 Thanks to its spectacular natural surroundings, Rio de Janeiro is often viewed as the most beautiful city in South America – and quite possibly the world.
-The iconic Sugarloaf Mountain rises out of azure seas, the white sand beaches stretch on for miles and, on top of the forest-clad Mount Corcovado, the towering Christ the Redeemer looks over the city.
+The iconic Sugarloaf Mountain rises out of the azure sea, the white sand beaches stretch on for miles and, on top of the forest-clad Mount Corcovado, the towering Christ the Redeemer looks over the city.
 Known as the Cidade Maravilhosa (Marvellous City), Rio is the true heart of Brazilian culture.

 Famous for its raucous Carnaval festival, the samba-fueled nightlife here buzzes throughout the year – and even in the day, the city pulses with life.
 If you want to relax, the world-famous Copacabana and Ipanema beaches are ideal for kicking back on, and there are islands in the bay to explore too.
 Home to some of Brazil’s best museums and galleries, excellent restaurants, and striking architecture, Rio has a unique way of getting under your skin.